Yqnn/svg-path-editor/README.md

 * Highlight currently hovered command coordinates when mouse over a specific screen point and the reverse of hovering over a command coordinate and it highlighting the point
 * Add button to mirror along an axis
+* button/check to modify only currently selected points

 # SvgPathEditor
 Edit or create SVG paths in browser: https://yqnn.github.io/svg-path-editor/